karriprathyusha/TaskFlow-Todo-App/README.md

 ### Development Guidelines

-- Use meaningful variable and function names
+- Keep HTML semantic and accessible
+- Use CSS variables for easy theme customization
+- Maintain responsive design principles
-- Comment complex logic for clarity
+- Comment your code for clarity
-- Follow the existing code style and formatting
-- Test thoroughly across different browsers
+- Test across different browsers and devices
 - Update documentation for new features
-- Keep commits atomic and well-described

-### Reporting Issues

-Found a bug or have a feature request?
-Please open an issue with:
-- Clear description of the problem/suggestion
-- Steps to reproduce (for bugs)
-- Expected vs actual behavior
-- Browser and OS information

 ## 📄 License